chinalwb/Android-Rich-text-Editor/README.md

 If you are looking for a good rich text editor on Android, DON'T MISS THIS ONE!

 It's still in progress now, welcome fork and join me!
-If you find ARE is helpful to you but have no time to help me just send me a ✨, star encourages me to share more code open source.
+If you find ARE is helpful to you but have no time to help me just send me a ✨, your star encourages me to share more code open source.
 Thanks for your support!

 I published [colorpicker](https://github.com/chinalwb/SimpleColorPicker) and [emojipicker](https://github.com/chinalwb/SimpleEmojiPicker) as standalone components so they can be reused in other projects easily.